douxxu/remote-php/README.md

 ### 2. Setup the remote.php file

+> You can also use "remote-php" instead of "rp"

 To run the server-side script, you'll need to download the remote.php file with the command
 ```bash
 rp server
 ```

 - Upload `remote.php` to your server (for example, `http(s)://your-server/remote.php`).
 - Set the correct permissions for the file on your server.